-Attendants will wear masks, gloves, safety googles, and will also not attend if they are experiencing symptoms or have tested positive for COVID-19.
+Attendants will wear masks, gloves, and safety goggles, and will also follow Campus Guidance if they are experiencing symptoms or have tested positive for COVID-19.

 We will continue to hold it over 2 days to make it easier for you to come, and have increased the hours around lunch time to make it easier for you.
 Please note, we’ll be collecting at different times each day to allow different shifts to drop off items.
 Have more items that you can fit in your car?
 You can swing by both days!

 Unfortunately we are not able to host this event at any other locations.
 ANY Nebraska Medicine, UNMC, Clarkson College, or UNO student, faculty, or colleague is invited to drop items off (valid I.D. required).
 If you are located off site and want to combine a trip with a fellow colleague that would be great!

 Bring your personal electronics for recycling and documents for shredding.
 This is our top requested event, and this year we are collecting even more items.
 Please read below for details, costs, and ‘rules’.

 If your electronics still work, please consider donating them rather than bringing them to us.
 Goodwill accepts most electronics, Habitat for Humanity ReStore accepts appliances, and the Salvation Army , Open Door Mission and/or Paralyzed Veterans of America will accept most items.
 Click on the charity for more information.
 Most of these groups will come to your house and pick items up for free, and will accept items we won’t, such as clothing.
 Victim services need cellphones for emergency situations, and the Women’s Center for Advancement uses them to help women.
 The Henry Doorly Zoo collects cellphones to raise money for The Orangutan Conservancy–and this April they have a special ask: Gorillas on the Line…Answer the Call.

 Some charities and thrift stores will accept VHS tapes, if they were originally a purchased item.